Sign in →

 A diagnosis of XLA should be suspected in male patients with early-onset bacterial infections, marked reduction in all classes of serum immunoglobulins, and absent B cells (CD19+ cells).
 The decrease in numbers of peripheral B cells is a key feature, although this can also be seen in a small subset of patients with common variable immunodeficiency.
 Conversely, some BTK variants can preserve small numbers of circulating B cells and, therefore, all 3 of the criteria mentioned above need to be evaluated.(2)

 The preferred approach for confirming a diagnosis of XLA in male patients and identifying female carriers requires testing for the BTK protein expression on B cells by flow cytometry and genetic testing for a BTK variant.
-Patients can be screened for the presence of BTK protein by flow cytometry (BTK / Bruton Tyrosine Kinase [BTK], Protein Expression, Flow Cytometry, Blood); however, normal results by flow cytometry do not rule out the presence of a BTK variant with normal protein expression but aberrant protein function.
+Patients can be screened for the presence of BTK protein by flow cytometry (BTK / Bruton Tyrosine Kinase, Protein Expression, Flow Cytometry, Blood); however, normal results by flow cytometry do not rule out the presence of a BTK variant with normal protein expression but aberrant protein function.
 The diagnosis is confirmed only in those individuals with appropriate clinical history who have a disease-causing variant identified within BTK by gene sequencing or who have male family members with hypogammaglobulinemia with absent or low B cells.

 Reference Values